Dtronix/NexNet/README.md

 ```

 ## Duplex Pipe Usage
-NexNet has a limitation where the total arguments passed can't exceed 65,535 bytes.
+NexNet has a limitation where the total serialized argument's bytes passed can't exceed 65,535 bytes.
 To address this, NexNet comes with built-in handling for duplex pipes via the `NexusDuplexPipe` argument, allowing you to both send and receive byte arrays.
 This is especially handy for continuous data streaming or when dealing with large data, like files.
 If you need to send larger data, you should use the `NexusDuplexPipe` arguments to handle the transmission.

+As with System.IO.Pipelines, the `INexusDuplexPipe` is not thread safe.
+You are responsible for ensuring member calls to not overlap.

 ## Channels
 Building upon the Duplex Pipes infrastructure, NexNet provides two channel structures to allow transmission/streaming of data structures via the `INexusDuplexChannel<T>` and `INexusDuplexUnmanagedChannel<T>` interfaces.